A Warm School in a Warm City

 destinations with the five other students at CEICA that week, all from Western Europe and Australia.
 When coffee breaks were over, however, my teacher, Elvira, quickly swept me back into non-stop Spanish conversation.

 I have been to several other Spanish schools in Latin America, and CEICA is without question the most professional.
 I never once heard teachers speaking English with students there, and the school provides each teacher

 with outstanding handouts and worksheets.
 The building itself is bright and clean, and most of the tables are outdoors in a garden courtyard or covered balcony.
 All of this also comes at a very reasonable price.
-Twenty hours of one-on-one instruction
+You can receive 20 hours of one-on-one instruction

 CEICA’s teachers are also eager to extend learning outside the confines of the school, and they take an active interest in helping you make the most of your stay in Arequipa.
 One morning Elvira proposed that